ansys/pydpf-core/docs/source/user_guide/getting_started_with_dpf_server.rst

 Using DPF Server
 ----------------

 DPF Server use is protected using license terms.
-For more information, see the :ref:`DPF Preview License Agreement<target_to_license_terms>` section
+For more information, see the :ref:`DPF Preview License Agreement<target_to_license_terms>` section.

 Running the DPF Server with PyDPF
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~